smaller hardware budget vs. in-memory database

 MixRank is the Customer Discovery Platform that helps business-to-business (B2B) inside sales teams find new customers.
 It is the fastest way for sales reps to build prospect lists, prioritize leads, and contact decision makers.
 MixRank collects and analyzes vast amounts of data across the web and mobile.
 Customers use the solution daily as a critical step in their workflows to narrow down and qualify their prospects.

-When Scott Milliken, cofounder and CTO of MixRank, began coding the MixRank platform, he opted to use PostgreSQL.
+When Scott Milliken, founder and CEO of MixRank, began coding the MixRank platform, he opted to use PostgreSQL.
 Hadoop was not an option because batch processing would not satisfy the near real-time needs of customers.
 And the commercial databases Milliken considered supported analytics only on in-memory datasets, which would have been cost prohibitive.

 With PostgreSQL, MixRank was able to keep only a small amount of data in-memory, while the efficient PostgreSQL storage engine could deliver the required performance with the help of solid state drives (SSDs).
 PostgreSQL also enabled MixRank to rapidly prototype the solutions its customers needed.

 Milliken knew, however, that vanilla PostgreSQL was not sustainable for the long term.
 The company needed to make tens of terabytes of time series datasets immediately available to customers.
 They also knew they would eventually need to distribute tables across a cluster, something not possible with plain PostgreSQL.
 “We didn’t know when we would need to transition, or what the solution would be, so we had a looming anxiety,” says Milliken.